This post contains affiliate links, which means I might make a small commission if you make a purchase. This does not affect your cost. Thank you!

 “Aren’t you hungry?”
 I reached for the broom and dustpan.
 At ten months old, he was too young to explain himself, so he just looked at me.
 Gazing into his eyes, surrounded by impossibly long black lashes, I remembered how his eyes were the first thing I noticed when he was born.
 He was such a handsome newborn, and now he was a handsome older baby.
 My heart filled with love, but the love had to fight to crowd out the frustration I felt at sweeping yet again.
 I sighed.

-I swept up the Cheerios.
+I began sweeping up Cheerios.

 My toddler ate his yogurt as I frantically tried to calm my second son.
 What are the odds of getting two colicky babies in a row?
 I wondered.
 Though mathematically improbable, thus was the situation I found myself in.